timmo-nhn/XcaDocumentSource/Docs/XdsAndSoap.md

 | MemberOf | `<Association>` |
 | Relationship | `<Association>` |

-*Table x: Document Sharing concept correspondence with XML Types*
+*Document Sharing concept correspondence with XML Types*

 #### SubmissionSet
 A SubmisisonSet contains the details about all resources related to a specific document.
 Through Associations, other objects like Folders and DocumentEntries are linked to the submission set.